HandsOnDataViz/book/docs/HandsOnDataViz.md

 -   Download an existing code repository and unzip the folder
 -   Upload the contents of that folder to your new repository and Commit Changes

+TODO: One of GitHub’s many advantages is built-in support to quickly display open-data formats: CSV tables and GeoJSON geography.
+Upload a sample of each one to see how it looks….

 #### Video with step-by-step tutorial